opis/string/README.md

 $str = wstring::from('ăĂâÂîÎşŞţŢ');
 ```

-Once created, you can use the UTF-8 object in the same manner like you
+Once created, you can use the UTF-8 object in the same manner in which
-would use a regular string
+you would use a regular string.

 ```php
 echo $str; //> ăĂâÂîÎşŞţŢ